Women are much more sensitive about their weight than men on college.

 But you pick up the ball and you keep running.

-This Foley business does a distraction.
+This Foley business, that's a distraction.

 If someone drops the flag or fumbles the ball, you pick it up and you continue to run because it's the process that's important.